November 30, 2019

 13. PARTIAL SIMPLE INTEREST – The partial simple interest is charged by those lending institutions that provide unsecured loan.
 Unlike secured loan where the student can avail the moratorium or repayment holiday, the borrowers of unsecured education loan are required to pay monthly partial simple interest on the loan amount borrowed by them.
 The partial simple interest may range from Rs.
 2,000 to Rs.
 5,000 per month.

-14. SIMPLE INTEREST – While secured education loans offer moratorium, they also provide an option to students to pay only simple interest on the education loan borrowed by them during the moratorium period.
-Paying this simple interest prevents the accumulation of interest accrued during moratorium which otherwise gets added to the principal amount at the end of the moratorium period.
-That could lead to higher EMI obligation.
-Thus paying simple interest during moratorium helps keep EMIs under control.
+14. SIMPLE INTEREST – While secured education loans offer a moratorium, they also provide an option to students to pay only simple interest on the education loan borrowed by them during the moratorium period.
+Paying this simple interest prevents the accumulation of interest accrued during the moratorium which otherwise gets added to the principal amount at the end of the moratorium period.
+That could lead to higher EMI obligations.
+Thus paying simple interest during a moratorium helps keep EMIs under control.

-Balance transfer facility is used by those who find it difficult to pay the EMI at the existing rate.
-While the borrower who avails the balance transfer facility ends up paying more and for a longer period of time as compared to previous loan, he gets relief in terms of lower EMI obligation.
+A balance transfer facility is used by those who find it difficult to pay the EMI at the existing rate.
+While the borrower who avails of the balance transfer facility ends up paying more and for a longer period of time as compared to the previous loan, he gets relief in terms of lower EMI obligation.

-Taking education loan requires meticulous planning with regard to both application and repayment of the money borrowed to finance higher studies abroad.
-We hope that this blog would help students, their parents and other borrowers of education loan get a fair understanding of the terms and jargon associated with education loans.
+Taking a student education loan requires meticulous planning with regard to both the application and repayment of the money borrowed to finance higher studies abroad.
+We hope that this blog will help students, their parents, and other borrowers of education loans to study abroad get a fair understanding of the terms and jargon associated with education loans.

 Need help?
 Chat with us